Monitor and improve website performance

-- Cache CMS Content should be set to YES on Production sites.
+- Cache CMS Content – Set to YES on Production sites.

-- Cache Etags should be set to YES.
+- Cache Etags – Set to YES.
 This allows caching of rest API results and other resources on the client.

-- Cache Category Menu should be set to YES.
+- Cache Category Menu – Set to YES.
 This ensures heavy processing associated with generating the navigation menu doesn't happen on every page load.

 - Using the Google Chrome browser tools (ctrl-shift-i) is a useful way to track down front-end performance issues.
 In particular, the Time column on the Network tab, shows the time for each resource or API call to be returned.
 Sorting by Time will show the slowest items first.
 Filtering to XHR will show just the REST API and template calls that are happening.
 The Waterfall column, on the far right, is useful for seeing what resource are blocking others.
 Etag caching should be visible in the browser tool when the items have Size listed as (from disk cache).

 - Web fonts can have a large affect on client performance.
 It is strongly recommended to remove any unused fonts and optimize those that are in use.
-The following is a good article on optimizing web fonts:
+See Optimize Webfonts

 - Keep image files as small as possible.